U.S. Supreme Court Strikes Down the Trump Administration’s IEEPA Tariffs

 • Section 232 and 301 tariffs both require formal investigations that usually take several months to complete and implement.
 In general these tariffs have been upheld by the courts.

 Effective February 6, 2026, U.S. Customs moved to an all electronic refund system.
 They will no longer issue paper refund checks in the mail.
-It is important that all importers register for an ACE account so they may receive any possible refunds through the current system.
-IEEPA Tariff refunds are not yet certain, but a valid ACE account is required to receive any refunds if they are given out.
+It is important that all importers register for an ACE account so they may receive any possible refunds through the new refund system.

 Please visit the U.S. Customs ACE Portal Page to apply: https://www.cbp.gov/trade/automated/how-to-use-ace/portal-applying